 I stopped being “most people” a year and a half ago, during an acutely stressful time, when my sense of smell started to intensify.
 Since then it’s grown so extreme, it’s like living inside an Oliver Sacks story or an X Files episode.
 My ability to constantly smell minuscule particles from extraordinary distances, has become more dog-like than human, shrinking my life to the size of a bubble.

-To get comfortable, sensorily, I have to retreat deep into the woods, which is a silver lining of this nightmare, or hide out at home where I live alone.
+To get comfortable, sensorily, I have to hide out at home where I live alone.
 My apartment feels like a sunny, colorful house arrest situation with handmade throw pillows, secondhand shag rugs, and a Peekapoo with giant button eyes.
 I don’t know where I’d be without those eyes.

 Whether I’m at CVS, the bank, the dentist, or a friend’s home where she uses Tide-like detergent or mainstream cleaners, I feel like someone is dunking my face in a vat of chemicals, and holding it there.
 I smell everything, natural or synthetic, good or bad, intensely and from unbelievable distances.
 Also, my nose doesn’t acclimate and eventually stop noticing smells, like a normal smeller’s does.
 Like a wiggling rabbit nose, it’s on constant high alert, no matter how innocuous the smell or how hard I try to get it to relax.

-Chemical smells can make my lungs feel like someone’s pouring hydrogen peroxide over an open wound.
+Chemical smells can make my lungs feel like they contain tiny shards of glass, or like someone’s pouring hydrogen peroxide over an open wound.
 Most remarkably, even if I’ve only been somewhere for ten minutes, I arrive home with the smell of detergents and cleaners in my hair, skin, and clothes, and have to change and sometimes shower.
 After days of hanging in my back hallway, the clothes often still smell.
 Following a recent hour and a half dentist appointment, I twice washed the clothes I wore but I can still smell the chemicals from their office.
 This is the stuff of science fiction.
 I should just start buying disposable clothes.

 While in my apartment, I’ve smelled leaking gas from an unlit burner left on in the apartment below me, even when the woman in that kitchen didn’t smell it.
 When I open an Amazon delivery box, I can smell the packer’s detergent.
 I can smell plywood on a house being built nearly a block away.
 I could smell a recent oven repairman’s melange of detergent and weed twenty-four hours after his visit even though he was only in my home for forty-five minutes and I’d continuously run an exhaust fan in the window.
 I can smell the artificial air freshener in a car that whizzes past me with its windows down.
 Last summer, after hugging a friend who was wearing sunscreen, my no-hugging policy was born because no matter how many times I washed my face I couldn’t stop smelling her sunscreen.
 I haven’t hugged a human in months.
 There’s a research study that concluded worms become super-smellers when deprived of touch.
 Since then I’ve been stroking my own skin more often.